 Steven has been employed by Dubbo Regional Council for over 17 years and has worked at four other Councils ranging from McIvor Shire in Victoria to Nguiu Council on Bathurst Island in the NT.
 Steve has formal qualifications in mechanical engineering and a Masters in Business Administration.
-He is currently the Chair of the IPWEA FLEET Council and is passionate about Fleet Management and the advancement of our profession.
+He is currently the Chair of the IPWEA FLEET Council and is passionate about fleet management and the advancement of the profession.

 - Andrew Railz, Manager Fleet Services of a large regional Queensland council